 These ingredients are blended together until fully combined and then… drink away! (source: Gentle Midwife)

-Many women wonder if ingredient swaps are ok, and if the brew will still “work” as intended.
+Many women wonder if ingredient swaps are ok and if the brew will still “work” as intended.

 Castor oil is one of the most commonly questioned ingredient swaps.
-In midwives’ brew, the castor oil is the main active ingredient, included to help stimulate contractions and thus labor (source: ANZJOG, Women and Birth).
+In midwives’ brew, castor oil is the main active ingredient, included to help stimulate contractions and thus labor (source: ANZJOG, Women and Birth).

 If you’re looking for a midwives brew recipe without castor oil, in theory, any other contraction stimulating ingredient could work in castor oil’s place.
-A couple options include anything spicy (like cayenne) and raspberry leaf tea (source: OBGYN North).
+A couple of options include anything spicy (like cayenne) and raspberry leaf tea (source: OBGYN North).
 For more on raspberry leaf tea for inducing labor, check out our guide here.

 However, castor oil seems to be the ‘active’ ingredient – read more below as we break down the ingredients and their safety.

 Apricot juice is another ingredient women are looking to exchange, as it can be somewhat difficult to find.
-Everything I have read suggests that the apricot juice is simply to mask the somewhat unpleasant flavor of the castor oil, so any strong-flavored juice should work.
+Everything I have read suggests that the apricot juice is simply to mask the somewhat unpleasant taste of castor oil, so any strong-flavored juice should work.
 Mango, peach, and pineapple flavors also tend to taste quite strong.

 Is Midwives Brew Safe?
 Are there side effects?

 Naturally, one of the major concerns when it comes to midwives’ brew is safety, especially as you consider safely inducing labor.
 Luckily, the ingredients in midwives’ brew are straightforward, making it easier to discern their safety.